 Kaimaktsalan: The highs of skiing

-A favourite destination for skiing enthusiasts, Kaimaktsalan is the only ski resort in Greece where a skier can reach an altitude of 2,480m.
-It keeps long hours, has incredible snow quality and, if that’s not enough, the landscape of the eastern foothills of Mt Voras will blow your boots off!
-Kaimaktsalan (meaning white peak) has trails for all levels, from bunny to advanced, a chalet, ski and snowboard schools and equipment rental to suit all your alpine aspirations.
+A favourite destination for skiing enthusiasts, Kaimaktsalan is the only ski resort in Greece where you can reach an altitude of 2,480m.
+It has very good snow quality and, if that’s not enough, the landscape of the eastern foothills of Mt Voras will knock your socks off!
+Kaimaktsalan (meaning white peak) has pistes for all levels, from bunny to advanced, a chalet, ski and snowboard schools and equipment rental to suit all your needs.

 Pella: Ancient treasures of Macedonia

-The grande dame of Macedonian cities, ancient Pella was discovered in a land that still has many treasures still to unveil.
-The plainn is scattered with Macedonian tombs and the remnants of ancient settlements.
-Gold coins and jewellery are buried in the fields, graves and ravines.
+The grande dame of Macedonian cities, Ancient Pella was discovered in a land that still has many treasures to reveal.
+The plain is scattered with Macedonian tombs and the remnants of ancient settlements that have yet to be found or excavated.

 Aridaia’s hot springs: Nature’s elixir

 Who wouldn’t want to soak in these thermal springs?
-The natural warm pools are found among beautiful streams, waterfalls and snow-laden branches of pine.
+The natural warm pools are found among beautiful streams, waterfalls and snow-laden pine branches.
 It’s the ultimate spa, with the mist rising around you from the mineral springs.
-Walking in the gorge, rock climbing and mountain hiking, everything is possible at Pózar Thermal Baths.
-All you have to do is make your dream holidays in Macedonia a reality!
+Walking in the gorge, rock climbing and mountain hiking … everything is possible at Pózar Thermal Baths.

 Hidden gems of Agios Athanasios

-In Macedonia, where Mt Voras and Mt Vermio meet the mountain basin of Agra, there is an unknown and yet very important wetland, where more than 250 different bird species have been observed.
-The short distance from Edessa makes it a paradise not easily lost!
+In Macedonia, where Mt Voras and Mt Vermio meet the mountain basin of Agra, there is a little yet very important wetland, where more than 250 different bird species have been observed.
+The short distance from Edessa makes it a paradise not easily missed!